castle-engine/castle-engine/doc/pasdoc/README.txt

   Automatically regenerated after every commit.

-- If you downloaded engine sources as tar.gz or zip archive, then you also already have an offline version of this documentation generated here.
+- If you downloaded engine sources as tar.gz or zip archive, then you also already have an offline version of this documentation generated in doc/reference/ .

 ------------------------------------------------------------------------------
 To generate the docs yourself: